 Introduction

+This section applies to SMEST2+ CHs only.

 Devices forming part of Enrolled SMSs may be recalled, typically because they may have a recognised defect.

 The SEC does not cover any processes associated with recalling Devices other than the CH.
 The responsibility for recalling CH sits with the DCC.